The CWA passionately believes in libraries and, while taking no active political role, works where it can to support and encourage their work.

 We do this in several ways.

-How does this work in practice?
-If as a library you’d like a crime writer to talk at an event, we’ll do our best to find you one.
-If you’re already holding an event and you would like us to help promote it, let us know (with as much notice as possible) and, where appropriate, we will publicise it to our members and also to our 7,000 Crime Readers’ association subscribers.
+How does this work?
+On one practical level, if you’d like a crime writer to talk at an event at your library, we’ll do our best to find you one.
+If you’re already holding an event and you would like us to help promote it, let us know (with as much notice as possible) and, where appropriate, we will publicise it to our members and also to our thousands of Crime Readers’ Association subscribers.
 This is especially the case, of course, where a CWA member is one of the participating authors.
+We also work wherever we can to support libraries and are open to hearing your views of how we can do that.

 We have a dedicated website for this where events are listed according to geographical region: www.crimereadingmonth.co.uk .
 If you’re looking for an author, suggestions on how to set up an event or publicity for an event you already have planned: contact us.